gaultier/blog/detect_data_races_with_dtrace.md

 A few notes about this code:

 - I use getters and setters for one reason only: to make it easy to observe read and write operations in DTrace.
 If you hate getters and setters, the same can be achieved with DTrace static probes.
 - The main thread polls very aggressively watching the length of the growable array.
 It's effectively a spin-lock, that unlocks when the length has reached the target value.
-In real code there would be a `nanosleep()` call in each loop ieration, or a proper synchronization mechanism e.g. a condition variable or simply a call to `pthread_join`.
-But I have seen plenty code like this in the wild.
+In real code there would be a `nanosleep()` call in each loop iteration (that's what the Go production code did), or a proper synchronization mechanism e.g. a condition variable or simply a call to `pthread_join` (but Go does not have a way to wait on a goroutine 'id').
 - The obvious data race is on the `len` field of the byte array.
 It's likely benign in unoptimized mode, because the consequence in the current code is that we'll either do a few extra loop iterations or the assert at the end will fail.
 - However the compiler is free to re-order the code since there are no explicit data dependencies and that's where the fun begins.
 Don't be this guy that says 'well, it's a data race, but it isn't actually that bad, so let's not fix it...'.
 It's a matter of *when*, not *if*, it's going to explode in your hand.
 - In fact when compiling this program in release mode it never terminates.
-- I did not even talk about CPU caches, and how the lack of explicit synchronization primitives is interpreted by the CPU as: let's cache these values aggressively!
-Which means we'll likely have stale reads.
+That's because data races are undefined behavior and the compiler is free to do whatever it wants.
 - The moment someone modifies the program, for example to print the last element of the array inside the loop on the main thread, we'll likely get a segfault, because `byte_array_push` modifies the fields of the `ByteArray` structure, which have to always be consistent with each other: `data`, `len`, and `cap`.
 Since there is no synchronization primitive to ensure that, the other threads can see the structure in an inconsistent, half-updated state.
 That's the reason why we cannot simply make `len` an atomic.
 This issue of inconsistent state is even clearer if one thread does a lot of `byte_array_push()` and another `byte_array_pop()`: the program will very quickly explode because it tried to access a value out of bounds in the array, for example.
+- There is another big issue with this code: since the thread pushing values to the growable array uses `realloc()`, the `data` field, which holds all the array elements, may change each time a new element is added: the allocator may decide to allocate a bigger piece of memory, return the address, and free the old piece of memory.
+Since the main thread has no synchronization with the other thread, if it decides to, for example, print the first element of the array, even if `len` has the latest value and is greater than zero, it may well be that `data` has a stale value and points to the old memory.
+That's a use-after-free bug, and a potential security vulnerability.